-- 3.1.34 The Council will have regard to the gross number of dwellings being proposed when considering whether Policy CP9 is applicable to an application, regardless of the replacement or conversion of any existing residential dwellings on the site. - 3.1.35 The Council will be mindful of applications that deliberately seek to circumvent the relevant threshold for affordable housing and will not permit any benefit to be gained from this.
+- 3.1.38 The Council will have regard to the gross number of dwellings being proposed when considering whether Policy CP9 is applicable to an application, subject to issues including small site exemption and the Vacant Building Credit, set out above. - 3.1.39 The Council will be mindful of applications that deliberately seek to circumvent the relevant threshold for affordable housing and will not permit any benefit to be gained from this.
 Proposals for residential development just below the relevant thresholds must be based on the assessed housing potential of a site and not an attempt to avoid the provision of affordable housing.
 Sites presented just below threshold levels will be scrutinised in terms of site/ownership boundaries, density and unit mix to ensure that land is not used inefficiently or in a piecemeal fashion to produce a scheme that avoids affordable housing contributions.